AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

  - Look at the ceiling so that you do not damage your cervical spine.
  - No machine can duplicate this body weight exercise.

+  **Variations**:
+When this exercise becomes too easy, you may render it more effective by doing any of the following:
+ - Add an extra load on your body by placing a weight on the lower part of your abdomen.
+ - Place your calves or feet on a bench or chair to achieve a greater range of motion requiring a more powerful muscle contraction.
+ - Lift one leg.

+## 3. One-Leg Butt Press